francomorando/AltDocpl/README.md

 In file docgen.pl there is an example of a goal to output .tex documentation.
 This goal will create myfile.tex and myotherfile.tex.

-W.r.t.
-SWI-Prolog original behaviour, this patch resolve \tag clash with AMS package. \tag is renamed to \pldoctag.

 ## Getting Started
 Included is a modified pldoc.sty TeX package that defines \pldoctag.